Introduction

 The Biological Impact of Childhood Trauma

 Have you ever felt overwhelmed by your past?
-Research indicates that individuals who experienced abuse in their early years show heightened amygdala connectivity with the precuneus, which may highlight the effects of childhood trauma in adulthood on anxiety symptoms following adult stress.
-As highlighted in the research on neurobiological mechanisms, enhanced amygdala-precuneus connectivity may be a fundamental neural mechanism that connects childhood abuse with the effects of childhood trauma in adulthood, particularly anxiety occurring later in life.
+Research indicates that individuals who experienced abuse in their early years show heightened amygdala connectivity with the precuneus, which may highlight the connection on anxiety symptoms following adult stress.
+As highlighted in the literature, enhanced connectivity may be a fundamental neural mechanism that connects childhood abuse with the development of anxiety, particularly anxiety occurring later in life.

 Therapeutic Approaches to Healing Childhood Trauma